mackenziecoushayrichter/PyBer_Analysis/README.md

 * This data showed me that all city types had the highest sum of total fares towards the end of Feb, then dropped the first week of March
 * However Urban cities had the most ups and downs each week in March, which Rural and Suburban cities didn't have as big of variances by week in March
 * Overall all of the city types had relatively stable total fares over the span of the months shown in the line graph
+## Summary
+* There are 3 recommendations I would make to the CEO of PyBer after completing this analysis:
+1. In Urban Cities there are more drivers than rides.
+I would do some analysis on how many of the driver profiles are actually active.
+If there are a large number of driver profiles are inactive I would put a process in place to deactive inactive drivers.
+This will increase the average fare per driver in these cities, making the compensation for drivers in Urban cities closer to that of the other city types.
+2. Rural Cities have significantly less drivers than the other city types, meaning the average fare per driver is significantly higher than the other city types.
+I would recommend advertising in rural cities to try and attract more drivers.
+3. I would also recommend slightly lowering the fare prices in Rural Cities to attract more riders.
+This could be easily offset by slightly increasing prices in Urban Cities.
+Urban cities already have a dedicated rider pool, so I don't believe that slightly increasing the prices in these cities would deter customers from using the service.